Shannon’s Stage 2A Lynch Syndrome Colon Cancer Story

 First Symptoms and Tests

 I was having severe pain after I would eat out.
-20 minutes after it is just excruciating and I have a very high tolerance for pain.
-So I thought, you know, maybe it was something with my diet, something wasn’t sitting right.
+20 minutes after, it is just excruciating, and I have a very high tolerance for pain.
+I thought maybe it was something with my diet.
+Something wasn’t sitting right.

-I obviously paid attention to it, tried switching around and it never really happened or never really fixed it.
-I went to a doctor in the fall of 2014 in November and they said I had an ulcer because of the pain, where it was at and I was eating so he put me on medication and [told me to avoid] caffeine, spicy foods, things like that.
+I obviously paid attention to it, tried switching around, and it never really happened or never really fixed it.
+I went to a doctor in the fall of 2014 in November, and they said I had an ulcer because of the pain, where it was at, and I was eating.
+He put me on medication and [told me to avoid] caffeine, spicy foods, things like that.

-I’m a type 1 diabetic so I try to pay attention to patterns because of my blood sugars.
-I also had two young boys, they were three and one at the time.
+I’m a type 1 diabetic, so I try to pay attention to patterns because of my blood sugars.
+I also had 2 young boys.
+They were 3 and 1 at the time.
 That wasn’t really the forefront of my issues.
 I was just trying to alleviate it by myself.
 Trying to figure out how I can make this a little better.
 I didn’t think it was a big issue.

-It was stomach pains and then it started getting worse really quickly.
+It was stomach pains, and then it started getting worse really quickly.
 Really bad.
-I was starting to get very tired but I wrote that off as having two young kids and working full time.
+I was starting to get very tired, but I wrote that off as having 2 young kids and working full time.

-So I had my gallbladder removed in January of next year.
-I was still having this pain but not as bad so I thought maybe this is part of the healing process.
-It was still painful into March and I had started asking other people who had their gallbladder removed.
-I said was it still painful?
-How long did it take for this pain to go away?
+I had my gallbladder removed in January of the next year.
+I was still having this pain but not as bad, so I thought maybe this is part of the healing process.
+It was still painful into March, and I had started asking other people who had their gallbladder removed.
+I said, “Was it still painful?
+How long did it take for this pain to go away?”
 Everyone I asked was like, “What?
 You shouldn’t be having pain anymore.”

 I blew it off at that point.
-I continued on with life but then it started to pick up more and become even more severe after that.
+I continued on with life, but then it started to pick up more and become even more severe after that.
 I made an appointment with a local GI.
 I think it’s relevant to say my mom also had colon cancer at 44.
-I went to go see her doctor that she had, took me a month to get in.
+I went to go see her doctor that she had.
+[It] took me a month to get in.
 My appointment was set for the end of June to see the GI.

-I could tolerate this pain at this point so I ended up cancelling that appointment and moving it another month because I could tolerate it.
+I could tolerate this pain at this point, so I ended up cancelling that appointment and moving it another month because I could tolerate it.
 I could still function.
-There were pressing matters with my two boys and things were going on in life.
-So I blew it off for a little bit.
+There were pressing matters with my 2 boys, and things were going on in life, so I blew it off for a little bit.

 Describe the progression of pain

-It was sharp, felt like someone was stabbing me in the stomach.
+It was sharp [and] felt like someone was stabbing me in the stomach.
 Sharp, very sharp.
-It would only last for so long and I felt that I could tolerate it for that amount of time.
-That’s what it was – this pain.
+It would only last for so long, and I felt that I could tolerate it for that amount of time.
+That’s what it was — this pain.
 All this constant pain and being tired.